Planning considerations for tax, liquidity, charitable, and estate planning strategies

 - Have you reviewed beneficiary designations for retirement plan assets as well as any life insurance policies and annuities to make sure they reflect your current plans?

-- What strategies may help reduce income taxes for each state that taxes your income?
+- What strategies may help minimize income taxes for each state that taxes your income?

 - What is your plan for potential income and wealth transfer tax changes?